Tinker Receives Energy Leadership Award from E&P Magazine

 Scott Tinker, the director of the Bureau of Economic Geology, is the 2021 recipient of Exploration & Production magazine’s Energy Leadership Award.

 The award recognizes Tinker’s tireless energy outreach.
 His recent efforts have focused on creating media — which includes two documentaries — that informs the general public about the role energy plays in their lives and those of others around the world.

-Tinker has a long career in the energy industry.
-He joined the Bureau, which is a research unit of The University of Texas at Austin’s Jackson School of Geosciences, as its director in 2000 after 17 years as a geologist in the oil and gas industry.
+Tinker has had a long career in the energy industry.
+He joined the bureau as its director in 2000 after 17 years as a geologist in the oil and gas industry.
 Most of that time was spent at Marathon Oil’s research and technology center where Tinker worked as an advanced senior geologist.

-During his time at the Bureau, Tinker has also served as president of a number of professional geological societies, including the Association of American State Geologists (AASG), American Association of Petroleum Geologists (AAPG), American Geosciences Institute (AGI), and Gulf Coast Association of Geological Societies (GCAGS).
+During his time at the bureau, Tinker has also served as president of a number of professional geological societies, including the Association of American State Geologists, American Association of Petroleum Geologists, American Geosciences Institute, and Gulf Coast Association of Geological Societies.

-The films are available for free online to all thanks to the Switch Energy Alliance (SEA), a non-profit founded by Tinker in 2016 to promote science-based energy education.
-He said that his overall outreach goal is to go beyond conversations that characterize issues in energy as a binary choice.
+The films are available for free online to all thanks to the Switch Energy Alliance, a non-profit founded by Tinker in 2016 to promote science- based energy education.

 In addition to his own projects, Tinker frequently serves as an expert source for reporters and as an event speaker.
-His 900 and counting global talks range from keynotes at professional events, to presentations on the basics of energy to primary school students, to board directors at major corporations, to testimony for the U.S. Senate.
+His more than 900 global talks include keynotes at professional events, presentations to groups ranging from primary school students, to board directors at major corporations, and testimony for the U.S. Senate.